eaton/postblock/README.txt

-The benefit of using Post Block over the default 'Create content' links (in the Navigation menu) is that the Post Block links are configurable - i.e. you can specify which content types are displayed (or hidden).
+The benefit of using Post Block over the default 'Create content' links (in the Navigation menu) is that the Post Block links are configurable - i.e. you can specify which content types are displayed (or hidden) and set the order they're displayed in.

 With the additional ability to create as many Post Blocks as you want, you can easily create blocks for the different roles on your site so that certain role